SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 |DAILY VALIDATION APPLIED|1000000000000000|16384||

+#### Quality Flags on the Dashboard

-On the Dashboard, quality flags are plotted along with their timeseries values.
+On the Dashboard quality flags are plotted along with their timeseries values.
 Each type of quality flag has it's own colored bar running parallel to the x axis of the timeseries plots.
 A vertical colored bar indicates that the data was flagged at that timestamp while a solid colored blocks indicate the data